To err is human. To forgive, divine.— Alexander Pope

 Well, as humans we are designed to remember momentary experiences of pain and carry them with us.
 This behavior was a survival mechanism for our homo sapien ancestors.

-Now, however, it is entirely useless in navigating modern human connection.
+Now, however, it is entirely useless in navigating modern human connections.
 Revenge isn’t a solution to handling people who hurt you.